-Mariska Nel just started learning how to talk to people about Jesus from Cru staff members Russell and Emilee Hill.
+Mariska Nel just started learning how to talk to people about Jesus from Russell and Emilee Hill.

-As she continues to take steps of faith into spiritual conversations, she’s learning to keep 8 key things in mind:
+As she continues to take steps of faith into spiritual conversations, she’s learning to keep eight key things in mind:

 Mariska has found that her willingness to talk about God with others is futile if she hasn’t first asked His blessing on her conversations.